Best UGC Tools for Events in 2026

 1. Gather Shot

-Gather Shot is the best fit when your team wants attendee content in one controlled workflow.
-Guests scan a QR code, upload from their browser, and your team works from a branded gallery instead of a public hashtag stream.
-That makes it strong for conferences, sponsor lounges, customer events, and company offsites.
+Gather Shot is a photo sharing platform for events and the best fit when your team wants attendee content in one controlled workflow.
+Guests scan a QR code, upload photos or videos from their browser, and your team works from a branded gallery instead of a public hashtag stream.
+That makes it strong for conferences, sponsor lounges, customer events, company offsites, and invite-only gatherings.

-After the event, branded event pages , smart media management , and team collaboration keep the gallery usable.
+After the event, branded event pages , smart media management , team collaboration , and flexible upload schedules keep the gallery usable.
+If you need permission records or attendee context, guest consent and email capture and custom guest data can be added before upload.
 If you need more specific shots, interactive scavenger hunts help guide what attendees capture.
 Plans start at $59.99 per event, so Gather Shot is practical when you want direct photo sharing without a larger event tech stack.

 2. Walls.io